 Parodied in the Discworld novel Jingo, where confused crossdresser Nobby Nobbs believes he's expected to do the cooking because he's a woman.
 To make it even sillier, there is an actual woman present, but Sergeant Angua "doesn't do cookery" (She's an Independent Career Woman.
 She's also a vegetarian werewolf, who prefers to avoid the smell of meat in human form.)

 Louisa May Alcott was very fond of this trope.
 The scenes in Little Women putting Jo March through the 'feminine redemption for the tomboy' version were repeated in several other of Alcott's novels and short stories, as her heroines contemplate taking up a profession and are firmly told that the most honourable profession for any woman is to make a happy, comfortable home for her family.
+Which doesn't mean they always follow it, anyway.

 Molly Carpenter from The Dresden Files is committed to getting Harry Dresden healthier, by cooking healthy meals for him.
 Unfortunately, though she can make a mean cup of coffee, a chef she ain't.